 Location: Nationwide – 8 regions, 3.7 million hectares

-The Focus Catchment Map Series (FCMS) was developed by EOS Ecology as part of our role as the National Technical Support Team for Wai Connection – Tatai Ki Te Wai – a Ministry for the Environment-funded catchment-group support programme run by Mountains to Sea Conservation Trust between 2023 and 2025, supporting over 400 community and farmer-led catchment groups across Aotearoa New Zealand.
-The FCMS is the science backbone of that programme: a map-based state-of-catchment resource that compiles data from more than 150 national, regional and local sources into 90+ page publications covering six focus areas – parent catchment overview, factors affecting catchment processes, land management, water quality, ecological data, and connection to the coast – designed to give catchment groups a clear picture of their catchment, surface knowledge gaps, and inform their priorities.
+The Focus Catchment Map Series (FCMS) was developed by EOS Ecology as part of our role as the National Science and Technical Lead for Wai Connection – Tatai Ki Te Wai, a Ministry for the Environment-funded catchment-group support programme run by Mountains to Sea Conservation Trust.
+The FCMS is the science backbone of that programme: a map-based state-of-catchment resource that compiles data from more than 150 national, regional, and local sources into 90+ page publications covering six focus areas – parent catchment overview, factors affecting catchment processes, land management, water quality, ecological data, and connection to the coast.

-We piloted the FCMS template with the Hakataramea Sustainability Collective, in close consultation with Environment Canterbury to ensure it complemented – rather than duplicated – regional council outputs like the Catchment Context, Challenges & Values (CCCV) mapping for Freshwater Farm Plans.
-Our GIS and science teams built the data workbenches that source, standardise, quality-check and analyse the underlying datasets – encompassing land cover class, climate, geology, topography, past and present land cover, protected areas, threatened environments, soils, modelled subcatchment sediment yield, and site-specific monitoring of water quality (freshwater and coastal), macroinvertebrates and fish – and our science interpreters and designers turn that material into 30+ maps and 50+ tables per publication, with the plain-English commentary that lets non-technical end users navigate it confidently.
+We piloted the FCMS template with the Hakataramea Sustainability Collective, in close consultation with Environment Canterbury to ensure it complemented, rather than duplicated, regional council outputs such as the Catchment Context, Challenges & Values mapping for Freshwater Farm Plans.
+Our GIS and science teams built the data workbenches to source, standardise, quality-check and analyse the underlying datasets (land cover, climate, geology, topography, protected areas, threatened environments, soils, modelled sediment yield, and site-specific monitoring of water quality, macroinvertebrates, and fish).
+Our science communicators and designers then turned that material into 30+ maps and 50+ tables per publication, with the plain-English commentary that lets non-technical end users navigate it confidently.

-Between January 2024 and June 2025 we produced 52 FCMS publications across eight regions, covering 3.7 million hectares – processing over 2.8 million raw monitoring data points, mapping and analysing data from more than 9,000 sites, and running 47 in-person science workshops to take catchment groups through their FCMS.
-Feedback from project operators, catchment groups, councils and iwi has been resoundingly positive, with Environment Canterbury describing the FCMS as an output that takes “a large quantity of information and present[s] it in an easy to access, visually appealing and scientifically accurate way”.
-The FCMS framework continues into 2026 with a focus on farmer-led catchment groups, building on the consistent national methodology that lets groups compare their catchment with others and ties their local picture back to the national- and regional-scale datasets used in plans and management strategies.
+Between Jan 2024–Jun 2025 we produced 52 FCMS publications across eight regions, covering 3.7 million hectares, processing over 2.8 million raw monitoring data points, mapping and analysing data from more than 9,000 sites, and running 47 in-person science workshops to take catchment groups through their FCMS.
+Feedback from project operators, catchment groups, councils, and iwi has been resoundingly positive, with Environment Canterbury describing the FCMS as taking ‘a large quantity of information and present[ing] it in an easy to access, visually appealing and scientifically accurate way’.
+Built on a consistent national methodology, the FCMS lets groups compare their catchment with others and ties their local picture back to the national- and regional-scale datasets used in plans and management strategies.
+With the ‘Wai Connection’ programme now complete, the framework is now available for any organisation across Aotearoa New Zealand to commission their own focus catchment map series.

-Stage-2 ecological assessments of five Wellington urban catchments – locating the city’s surviving open watercourses, mapping their ecological values, and surfacing the data gaps and management priorities that need attention as Wellington Water Limited’s Integrated Catchment Management Plans evolve.
+Stage-2 ecological assessments of five Wellington urban catchments – locating the city's surviving open watercourses, mapping their ecological values, and identifying the data gaps and management priorities that need attention as Wellington Water's Integrated Catchment Management Plans evolve.

 Client: Wellington Water Limited